chri002/ComfyUI_depthMapOperation/README.md

 Here an example of what can be done (not the gif, but the various rotations)
 ![start image](/assets/start.jpg) ![gif generted](/assets/gif.gif)

+# Requirements

+these nodes require in order to function:
+ - torch
+ - numpy
+ - opencv-python
+ - scipy
+ - pandas

 # Workflow

 ![workflow](/assets/workflow.png)